UFC parent and WWE merging, creating $21.4B sports entertainment company

 WWE had more than 7.5 billion digital and social media views in January and February of this year, up 15% from the same time frame a year ago.

-Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, slumped 4% before the opening bell Monday.
-Shares of Endeavor, based in Beverly Hills, California, rose 3%.
+Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, were down 3.9% Monday morning.
+Shares of Endeavor, based in Beverly Hills, California, were down half a percent.

 for more features.